Dog Food Recipes

 Instructions

-• In a pot, heat olive oil over medium heat.
+• In a separate skillet, heat olive oil over medium heat.

-• Add diced carrots and cook for about 5 minutes.
+• Stir in carrots and peas, cooking for another 5 minutes.

 Nutrition